draios/instruqt-assets/common/prepare-track/README.md

   -N, --node-image-analyzer   Enable Image Node Analyzer.
 Use with -a/--agent.
   -p, --prometheus            Enable Prometheus.
 Use with -a/--agent.
   -s, --secure                Set up environment for Secure API usage.

+ENVIRONMENT VARIABLES:

+  INSTALL_WITH                Sets preferred installation method.
+Available
+                              options are 'helm', 'docker' and 'host'.
+If not set, it will default to what's available in your, checking first for 'helm', then 'docker', and finally 'host'.

+  HELM_OPTS                   Additional options for Helm installation.

+  DOCKER_OPTS                 Additional options for Docker installation.

+  HOST_OPTS                   Additional options for Host installation.
 ```